daniel-isidro/hot_n_pop_song_machine/README.md

 We found that this new model performed better when predicting negatives than the first model (which used a balanced dataset), meaning **more precision and less recall predicting negatives** (negatives f1-score up from 0.90 to 0.94).
 But at the same time the new model **lost a lot of predictive power on the positives** (positives f1-score dropped from 0.91 to 0.80).

+As Random Forest models are more **robust to outliers**, we didn't remove them in this case.

 ### Cost and Optimistic/Pessimistic Metrics

 If we were working for a **music company** and the **cost of failing to predict a not-hit song** was high, we would use the **second model** (RF).
 With it the company would may not assign promotion budget to a song with traits of not being popular.
 It would also be useful to **artists** willing to discard unpopular songs to send to the marketing agencies for promotion.